-Consultant websites serve two primary purposes: explaining broadly the consulting services offered by the consultancy, and provide potential clients a means to contact the business.
+Consulting websites serve two primary purposes: explaining broadly the consulting services offered by the consulting firm, and provide potential clients a means to contact the business.

-A consulting company will use their website as a way to generate leads from potential clients.
-It is also an important public face for the service, showcasing the consultancy’s competency and professionalism.
+A consulting company will use their business website as a way to generate leads from potential clients.
+Consulting websites are also an important public face for the service, showcasing the consultancy’s competency and professionalism.

 What should be included in a consultancy website?

 When a prospective client visits a consulting website, they expect a highly professional design that inspires confidence in the consultant’s expertise.